Fixed and variable costs are a crucial part of a financial analysis

 1) Business activity independent:

-Fixed costs are the costs that occur on a regular basis including rent, administrative costs, depreciation and salaries, and are independent from the level of activity (e.g., production).
-On the other hand, variable costs are directly connected to the activity such as raw materials, energy, temporary labor costs or leased employees needed to manufacture a product.
+Fixed costs are the costs that occur on a regular basis including rent, administrative costs, depreciation, and salaries, and are independent of the level of activity (e.g., production).
+On the other hand, variable costs are directly connected to the activity such as raw materials, energy, temporary labor costs, or leased employees needed to manufacture a product.
 The schematic below shows roughly how the total costs increase with the number of units (or product quantity).
 This information is often useful to "price" a product.

 2) Time-wise adaptability

 Variable costs can vary and are dependent on time since they are directly related to the manufacturing of the products.
 Note that, if you extend your time frame, all costs including fixed costs become variable in theory.
 Why?
 Because you can find "better deals", high rent vs. low rent or high salaries vs. low salaries.

 High/low fixed and variable costs usually have different implications

 High fixed cost businesses are highly dependent on high volume sales to make profits (e.g., airline industry).
 For example, if you have an airline with high fixed costs and low consumer demand, you will likely suffer losses.
-On the other hand, low fixed costs comes with low risk of volatile consumer demand but also comes with limited growth opportunities and a risk of significant cost increases with sudden increase in demand.
-Additionally, lower fixed costs are an incentive for competitiors to enter the market more easily (low barriers to entry).
+On the other hand, low fixed costs come with a low risk of volatile consumer demand but also come with limited growth opportunities and a risk of significant cost increases with a sudden increase in demand.
+Additionally, lower fixed costs are an incentive for competitors to enter the market more easily (low barriers to entry).
 Thus, keeping these consequences in mind is important while solving a case that involves businesses with extremely high/low fixed/variable costs.

 The concept of fixed and variable costs can be deployed in various case settings

-In a case interview scenario, assume your client in the case would like to build a new production facility which has high fixed costs and therefore needs a high utilization in order to be profitable.
+In a case interview scenario, assume your client in the case would like to build a new production facility that has high fixed costs and therefore needs a high utilization in order to be profitable.
 Knowing that the utilization is primarily driven by demand, you are asked to figure out if this is a good idea.
 You can analyze the case as discussed in the following section.